Rajasthan crisis: Gehlot calls Pilot names, MLA alleges he was offered crores to join BJP | Politics

 Rajasthan crisis: Gehlot calls Pilot names, MLA alleges he was offered crores to join BJP

-The Ashok Gehlot camp sharpened its attack on Sachin Pilot on Monday, with the chief minister calling him "useless" and another loyalist alleging that the dissident Congress leader had himself offered him crores to switch sides.
+The Ashok Gehlot camp on Monday sharpened its attack on Sachin Pilot, with the chief minister calling him "useless" and another loyalist alleging that the dissident Congress leader himself offered him crores to switch sides.
 Pilot reacted sharply, saying he will take the MLA to court.

-Union minister Gajendra Singh Shekhawat was dismissive of a notice from Rajasthan police over unverified audio clips, saying their authenticity should be examined first.
-According to Congress, Shekhawat is heard in one of the clips in which a plot to topple the state government is being discussed.

 At the Rajasthan High Court, the hearing into the validity of the assembly Speaker's notices to the 19 dissident MLAs, is set to enter its third day.
 Chief Justice Indrajit Mahanty and Justice Prakash Gupta are expected to give their order on Tuesday when the hearing resumes.